wp-plugins/linkwithin-mobile-downsizer/readme.txt

 = Will I maintain/update this plugin? =

-I plan to make it 100% compatible with more than just 3 links.
+It looks like I will.
+If anyone brings an issue to my attention, it will get resolved quickly as this is still my first plug-in and I want to make it a good one.
 Hopefully I have done that now.
 Also I am now thinking of writing a full add-on pack for LinkWithin for any ideas that come to me.
 Like, images in the Title Text area!

 = Where should we go if we need for more support? =

 Check out http://www.Not-Literally.com.
 They have a bunch of fun stuff there to take your mind off your troubles.
-Then when your done, umm buy a t-shirt.
+Then when your done buy a t-shirt.

 Actual support should be referenced with the creators of LinkWithin (http://www.linkwithin.com/support).